JamieDavis2016/100-days-of-code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 8: 26 November, 2018

+**Today's progress**: Time spent: 1h

+Created a fully responsive product landing page, happy with the outcome for how long I have spent on it

+The responsiveness is a nice attempt quite pleased with how I've managed to use flex and other queries to make a nice bold site

+Maybe should brush up on design of colours though as purple and green isn't recommended.

+The navbar should be handled better responsively dependent on screen size

+Overall happy with the page that I've created from the course of free code camp!

+**Link To work** [Codepen] (https://codepen.io/jamiedavis/pen/EOLrvN) **Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org) **Link To work:** [Media Queries with Flexbox] (https://codepen.io/estelle/pen/brDpB)

 ### Day 7: 25 November, 2018

 **Today's progress**: Time spent: 1h